social media strategist playbook

 As mentioned above, the digital landscape changes faster than you can dream it.

-Networking is, therefore, necessary if a social media strategist wants to keep up with trends and standards.
+Networking is, therefore, necessary if a digital strategist wants to keep up with trends and standards.

 You should have several influencers' contacts on speed dial.
 Influencers can easily change the fate of a campaign gone bad or a campaign that refuses to take off.